Expert remortgage advice from a family-run Chorley broker. Helping homeowners across Lancashire, Greater Manchester and nationwide.

 The application process involves a hard credit search, which will appear on your credit file.
 However, this is a normal part of any mortgage application and the impact is typically minor and short-lived.

-Yes - this is called a product transfer.
-It's quicker and involves less paperwork than switching lenders.
-However, it's not always the best option financially.
-We'll compare what your current lender is offering against the rest of the market to make sure you're getting the best available deal.
+Yes — this is called a product transfer.
+It is quicker and involves less paperwork than switching lenders, and there is usually no affordability reassessment.
+However, your existing lender is not always the best option.
+We will compare what they are offering against the wider market and give you an honest recommendation on whether to stay or switch.

 Yes - lenders will typically want to see at least two years of accounts or tax returns, but some will accept just one year, whether you're a sole trader or a limited company director.
 As whole-of-market brokers, we have access to a range of lenders who are flexible when it comes to self-employed income.